 A. Types of Milking Systems

 The way you milk your animals is as unique as you or your farm.
-Types of barns and milking systems tend to be regional.
+Types of barns and milking systems for dairy farming tend to be regional.
 This could be due to climate or due to adaptation of technology to certain areas.
 If you are looking at building a facility from scratch, learn about all of the possible styles of milking and see what works best for you and your farm.